Features & Benefits

 TSN.1 Examples

-As illustrated in the following examples, message in many existing network communication standards can be naturally expressed in TSN.1.
+As illustrated in the following examples, messages in many existing network communication standards can be naturally expressed in TSN.1.
 For a complete specification of TSN.1, please refer to the TSN.1 Specification document.

 TCP/IP Header Formats